 WORKING WITH GRAIN

-Understanding the grain of the wood is an important skill for wood carvers.
+Understanding wood grain is an important skill for wood carvers.

 WHAT IS WOOD GRAIN?

 The annual growth rings formed during a tree's lifecycle create fine lines throughout the wood.
-When the wood is cut and we begin to work with it, these growth rings are referred to as the wood's grain.
+When the wood is cut and we begin to work with it, these growth rings create a texture through the wood and are referred to as the wood's grain.

-The darker lines running through your wood block is the grain of the wood.
-Depending on the species of wood and how it grew, grainline patterns might be light, thin and tightly packed together whereas some might be thicker, darker or more spaced apart.
+Depending on the species of wood and how it grew, grainline patterns might be light, thin and tightly packed together or they could be be thicker, darker or more spaced apart.